ahundt/grl/doc/howto/Data.rst

 When Parsing the flatbuffer file to CSV, you need to follow the instructions below:

-1. Copy the binary files to the location of the actual 'readFlatbufferTest <https://github.com/ahundt/robonetracker/tree/master/modules/grl/test>'__executable;
+1. Keep the binary files in the VREP data folder (i.e. ~/src/V-REP_PRO_EDU_V3_4_0_Linux/data/);

 2. Run 'readFlatbufferTest <https://github.com/ahundt/robonetracker/tree/master/modules/grl/test>'__ with the arguments of the name of binary file.
    .. code-block:: bash
         ./readFlatbufferTest 2018_03_26_19_06_21_Kukaiiwa.iiwa 2018_03_26_19_06_21_FusionTrack.flik
 	   # You can also pass the arguments manually to the main() function in readFlatbufferTest.cpp.
-3. The generated csv files will be put into a folder in the name of time stamp.
+3. The generated csv files will be put into the VREP data folder  in which the subfolder is named by time stamp.
     Label explanation:
 	.. code-block:: bash
         local_request_time_offset: PC time of sending a requesting command to devices;